Ricci de Turck flow on singular manifolds: Heat operator of the Lichnerowicz Laplacian

 With respect to these coordinates, $\rho, \xi, \widetilde{\xi}$ are in fact the defining functions of the boundary faces ff, rf and lf respectively.
 For the bottom right corner of the front face, projective coordinates are given by

 where in these coordinates $\tau, s, \widetilde{x}$ are the defining functions of tf, rf and ff respectively.
 For the bottom left corner of the front face, projective coordinates are obtained by interchanging the roles of $x$ and $\widetilde{x}$.
-Projective coordinates on $\mathscr{M}^2_h$ near temporal diagonal are given by
+We illustrate some of these projective coordinates in the Figure \ref{heat-incomplete2}.